grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

  * Objective value of the current solution is greater than best lower bound.
  * The current solution does *not* satisfy integrality constraints.

-However, if first two conditions are met but not the third one, meaning the current solution *satisfies* integrality constraints, then the best solution and lower bound are updated (lower bound is tightened) with respectively the current solution and its objective value.
+However, if only first two conditions are met but not the third one, meaning the current solution *satisfies* integrality constraints, then the best solution and lower bound are updated (lower bound is tightened) with respectively the current solution and its objective value.

 The crucial element needed to apply branch-and-price successfully is to find branching scheme.
-It is tailored to specific problem to make sure that it does not destroy problem structure and can be used in pricing subproblem to effectively generate columns respecting branching rules that can enter Restricted Master Problem (RMP).
+It is tailored to specific problem to make sure that it does not destroy problem structure and can be used in pricing subproblem to effectively generate columns that enter Restricted Master Problem (RMP) while respecting branching rules .

 Below is flow diagram describing branch-and-price method: